 While Funnel will never be able to offer data granularity that does not exist at the source, you may create multiple connections to the same data, using different configurations.
 E.g., connect to the same Facebook Ad Account first with an Age breakdown, and then again with a Region breakdown.

 The current default in Funnel is to always aggregate data for all sources unless explicitly told not to do so.
-This means you will get duplicate numbers if you connect the same source twice to the same Funnel Account, without explicitly filtering the data when you use it.
+This means you will get duplicate numbers if you connect the same source twice to the same Funnel Workspace, without explicitly filtering the data when you use it.

 Strategies to avoid duplicate numbers / double-counting metrics